Entry and exit

 Excess funds may be confiscated by customs officials and only returned following court proceedings.
 Contact the

 Embassy or Consulate of Ukraine for up-to-date information on the amount of cash you can take into and out of the country.

 ATMs are available and credit cards are widely used in cities.
 Card skimming is common.
 Be vigilant when using ATMs and don't let your card out of your sight during transactions.
 Outside major cities, ensure you have sufficient cash in local currency.

 Safety and security

 Civil unrest and political tension

-Civil unrest, political tension and active conflict make travel to the eastern provinces of Donetsk and Luhansk and to the Autonomous Republic of Crimea highly dangerous.
-Our ability to provide consular assistance in these regions is extremely limited.
+Civil unrest, political tension and ongoing conflict make travel to the eastern provinces of Donetsk and Luhansk highly dangerous.

 Armed separatist groups control parts of the Donetsk and Luhansk provinces.
 Fighting occurs regularly despite the signing of ceasefire agreements.
-These groups have threatened, detained and kidnapped – foreigners for hours or days.
+These groups have threatened, detained and kidnapped foreigners.
 Conflict has also occurred in areas of Donetsk and Luhansk provinces that are under Government control, including in and around the cities of Slovyansk, Mariupol, Kramatorsk and Svyatohirsk.

-- If you are in Donetsk, Luhansk or Crimea, leave by commercial means if it is safe to do so.
+- If you're in Donetsk, Luhansk or Crimea, leave by commercial means if it's safe to do so.

-- If you are unable to leave Donetsk, Luhansk or Crimea, limit your movements, avoid demonstrations and public gatherings, and be alert to risks to your safety and security.
+- If you're unable to leave Donetsk, Luhansk or Crimea, limit your movements, avoid demonstrations and public gatherings, the conflict zone, and concentrations of fighters and/or military equipment.
+Be alert to risks to your safety and security.